EGR-314-Team-204/solarsignal.github.io/componentSelection.md

 ## [Solar Panel](https://www.digikey.com/en/products/detail/anysolar-ltd/SM111K10L/9990439)
 <img src="https://mm.digikey.com/Volume0/opasdata/d220001/medias/images/4431/MFG_SM111K10L.jpg" width="400" height="400">

-In keeping with our theme of a simple design we chose this solar panel for our product.
-It allows for an easy interface and can output more than enough voltage for our circuit and can aid us in charging batteries if we were to design that into a later version of our product.
-More importantly its a compact set of solar cells, this is crucial for the small form factor we are aiming for.
+Our onboard solar panel is configured in a diode ORing setup, enabling a split of the load between the 9V system and solar power.
+This design choice aligns with our commitment to the efficiency.
+The selected solar panel offers ample voltage for our circuit needs and the potential to support battery charging in future iterations.
+Most notably, the compactness of these solar cells is a key advantage, perfectly suiting the small form factor we are targeting.
+This configuration not only optimizes our energy management but also ensures our product remains portable.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTYyOTI2MTE0NSwxNDEwNDA2NDI3LDkzMj
 c4NTE5LDEwMDk4NzcxNzYsMjA0MDI5NzYyMl19